-- By Friday, 9/29, complete the poll for reading group times and let me know via email if you are considering completing a project for the class you don't need to have a partner yet). - By Friday, 10/6, give me a final decision if you will complete a project, and who you have chosen as a partner.
-Let the TA's know if you would like to meet to discuss possible project topics, or are having trouble choosing between a few options. - By Friday, 10/6, signup as either a presenter for one week of the reading group.
-You don't need to select your paper yet, unless you are one of the first weeks. - By Friday, 11/10, select your paper and submit a 1-page proposal describing the paper's subject, and listing 3 possible ideas for research questions.
-The TAs and I will set up individual group meetings as needed to help you narrow down and refine your questions. - By Friday, 12/15, submit final report (the week that our last class meets).
+- By Friday, 2/21, decide if you will complete a project, and choose your partner(2).
+Let the TA's know if you would like to meet to discuss possible project topics, or are having trouble choosing between a few options. - By Friday, 2/21, signup to present for one session of the reading group here: https://docs.google.com/spr eadsheets/d/1oGnp_J586TN3UIIZmTHp0KlesBmiFPF728qy9U9CVro/edit?gid=0#gid=0.
+You don't need to select your paper yet, unless you are one of the first weeks. - By Thursday, 4/3, select your paper and submit a 1-page proposal describing the paper's subject, and listing 3 possible ideas for research questions.
+The TAs and I will set up individual group meetings if needed to help you narrow down and refine your questions. - By Friday, 5/9: Turn in final project report.